Southern Deviled Eggs are creamy with a touch of sweetness from pickle relish and a sprinkle of paprika on top. Very simple and tasty!

-Have you ever wondered where the name Deviled Eggs came from?
 According to History.com, a form of deviled eggs was served in ancient Rome.
-The recipe and technique changed over the years, with the first known printed mention of food as “deviled” in Great Britain in the 1700s.
+The recipe and technique changed over the years, with the first known printed mention of food as “deviled” in Great Britain in the 18th century.

 The term referred to food that was spicy or highly seasoned.
-And mayonnaise didn’t even become part of a traditional Southern deviled egg recipe until around 1940!
+And mayonnaise didn’t even become part of a traditional recipe until around 1940!

-I like to keep my Southern Deviled Eggs pretty simple with few ingredients:
+We like to keep our Southern Deviled Eggs traditional with simple ingredients:

 - Yellow mustard